MicrosoftDocs/architecture-center/docs/reference-architectures/media-services/gridwich-architecture.md

 - No issue with extra properties being present, so Gridwich, having received `{"b":2,"a":1}`, could validly return `{"a":1,"b":2,"~somethingExtra":"yes"}`.
 To minimize the possibility of collisions, Gridwich prefixes the names of added properties with a tilde (~), for example `~muted`.

 - No JSON-formatting dependencies.
 For example, there are no assumptions about where whitespace padding may fall within the string representation of the JSON.
 Gridwich capitalizes on this lack of formatting dependency by compressing out unneeded whitespace in string representations of the JSON objects.
-See [JSONHelpers.SerializeOperationContext][JsonHelpers].
+See [JSONHelpers.SerializeOperationContext](https://github.com/mspnp/gridwich/src/Gridwich.Core/src/Helpers/JSONHelpers.cs).

 ### Saga participants and operation context

-Each [saga participant](saga-orchestration.md#saga-participants) contributes one or more work activities to the system.
+In the Gridwich saga orchestration system, each [saga participant](saga-orchestration.md#saga-participants) contributes one or more work activities to the system.
 Each saga participant works independently of the other participants, and more than one saga participant might act on a single request.

 Each of the saga participants must retain the operation context, but may implement it differently.
 For example: